ionutmilica/ionix-framework/README.md

 For the near future I plan to:

-- add new components but keeping the ideea of simplicity
+- add new components but keeping the idea of simplicity
-- incapsulate the framework in composer package
+- encapsulate the framework in composer package
 - add unit tests for the whole components
 - refactor current components
 - documenting the features